 The forecast for Saturday in Franklin was rainy and bleak, hardly the weather thousands of eager Tennesseans wanted for the inaugural Pilgrimage Festival in Franklin.
-We only had tickets for Saturday—the lineup was more country-focused on Sunday; instead, big names like Cage the Elephant, Iron & Wine, and Wilco dominated Saturday.
+Big names like Cage the Elephant, Iron & Wine, and Wilco dominated Saturday.

 The two-day event likely seemed quite cozy to seasoned veterans of the summer festival circuit, with only two main stages (and two smaller ones) and a schedule that frustratingly overlapped nearly every performer with another.
 Yet, the lineup itself made up for it.